-The SaaS CEO’s Guide to Finance and Accounting
+The SaaS CEO’s Guide to Finance & Accounting (including SaaS Metrics)

 In this complete guide to SaaS finance and accounting, you’ll learn how founders and CEOs put all the right ingredients into place on the journey from startup to scaleup, and how to ultimately position your firm for a successful exit.